eclipse-archived/ceylon-lang.org/blog/2012-01-02-prototypes-ceylon-js.md

 defines its methods in lexical scope instead of using its prototype on V8.
-Well, that's not really acceptable in production, so I've added a switch that generates code that makes us of prototypes.
+Well, that's not really acceptable in production, so I've added a switch that generates code that makes use of prototypes.
 With this switch enables, then for the same Ceylon code, the compiler generates the following:

 <!-- lang: js -->